University of the Punjab: Rankings

-University of the Punjab is ranked 801 - 1000 Internationally in the QS World University Rankings for the year 2023 and 5th nationally.
-It is also ranked #145 in Asian universities by QS Rankings.
+University of the Punjab is ranked 542 Internationally in the QS World University Rankings for the year 2025 and 2nd nationally.
+It is also ranked #18 in Asian universities by QS Rankings.

 Faculties

-There are 13 faculties with 10 constituent colleges, 73 departments, centres, and institutes.
-It has 1006 full-time and 300 part-time faculty members involved in teaching/research and over 6,000 non-teaching/supporting staff with 45,678 on campus students (27,907 Morning students, 16,552 Evening students and 1,219 Diploma students) :
+There are 19 faculties with 10 constituent colleges, 73 departments, centers, and institutes.
+It has 1006 full-time and 300 part-time faculty members involved in teaching/research and over 6,000 non-teaching/supporting staff with 45,678 on campus students (27,907 Morning students, 16,552 Evening students and 1,219 Diploma students):